 According to an estimate from 2015, there are 20 cities in Nigeria with more than 500,000 inhabitants, including ten cities with a population of one million.

-In 2015, a ban on female genital mutilation was implemented in Nigeria.
+In 2015, a ban was implemented in Nigeria on female genital mutilation.

-In 2015, the country's gold production was 8 metric tons.
+Nigeria's gold production in 2015 was 8 metric tons.

-By 2016, 'The Wedding Party' by Kemi Adetiba held the record for the highest-grossing Nigerian film.
+By 2016, 'The Wedding Party', directed by Kemi Adetiba, held the record for the highest-grossing Nigerian film.

-By 2016, the total trade between Nigeria and China had increased by over 10.3 billion dollars since 2000, exacerbating a trade imbalance.
+By 2016, the total trade between China and Nigeria had increased by over 10.3 billion dollars since 2000, leading to a trade imbalance where Nigeria imports ten times more than it exports to China.

 In 2016, Nigeria was the leading cement producer south of the Sahara, ahead of South Africa.